-Tucked into Congress’ massive stimulus bill: tens of billions in special interest tax giveaways
+Tucked into Congress’s massive stimulus bill: Tens of billions in special-interest tax giveaways

-These measures, added onto the broader spending bill, are known as “tax extenders” - tax breaks targeted at specific, sometimes niche industries.
-And routinely extending these “temporary” measures has become something of a yearend tradition, despite loud complaints from some lawmakers who allege the votes largely benefit special interest groups who stand to gain money from the outcome.
-(The Senate vote Monday took place shortly before midnight).
+These measures, added onto the broader spending bill, are known as “tax extenders” — tax breaks targeted at specific, sometimes niche industries.
+And routinely extending these “temporary” measures has become something of a year-end tradition, despite loud complaints from some lawmakers who allege the votes largely benefit special-interest groups who stand to gain financially from the outcome.

-These tax extenders are designed to be temporary but are frequently renewed, often at the urging of industry lobbyists and done so during late-night votes at the end of the year.
+These tax extenders are designed to be temporary but are frequently renewed, often at the urging of industry lobbyists, and done so during late-night votes at the end of the year.
+(The Senate vote Monday took place shortly before midnight.)
 The Joint Committee on Taxation estimated the extenders benefiting industry and special interests included in the stimulus bill would cost over $110 billion over 10 years.

 Tax experts and good governance advocates have criticized such short-term tax relief extensions, arguing they hide the true cost of the cuts and advantage industries with the most well-connected lobbyists.

-“They are a gravy train for members and lobbyists, who repeat the same exercise every year or two,” said Howard Gleckman, a tax policy expert at the Urban Institute, in an e-mail.
+“They are a gravy train for members and lobbyists, who repeat the same exercise every year or two,” Howard Gleckman, a tax policy expert at the Urban Institute, said in an email.
 “The lobbyists get to keep billing hours.
 The members get campaign money from the same people.
 Many of these are classic special interest tax breaks that do not benefit the overall economy in any way.”

 The enormous bill packages together emergency economic relief, government funding and tax cuts.
 The economic relief component of the bill is worth around $900 billion.
 The legislation included a slew of provisions that had nothing to do with coronavirus relief or funding the government, including many of the tax extenders.